pratyushk039/AI-THEFT-DETECTION/README.md

 # AI-THEFT-DETECTION
 This was a joint project and the code is a result of the cumulative effort of the team.

+User must have the appropriate .xml Haar Cascade file(s).

 QUESTION1 :
 Which Neural network and why